Links

 Which users were a member of this segment at this time?

-Warehouse Writeback is available for Platform Plan accounts.
-If you would like logging enabled please contact our team at [email protected].
+Warehouse Writeback is available for Enterprise Plan accounts.
+If you would like logging enabled please contact our team at support@getcensus.com.

-Census can provide detailed logging for all data warehouse sources:
+Census can provide detailed logging for all data warehouse sources using the Advanced Sync Engine:

-To enable Warehouse Writeback on any supported source:
+To enable Warehouse Writeback on a supported source connection:

 That's it!
 Logs will start populating for all syncs in this connection on their subsequent runs.